Full question:

 Answer:

-In New York, a pardon granted to a person convicted of life imprisonment does not restore his marital rights or parental rights.
-The law is stated in N.Y.
+In New York, a pardon for someone convicted of life imprisonment does not restore their marital or parental rights.
+According to N.Y.
 Dom.
 Rel.
-Law § 58 that reads:“A pardon granted to a person sentenced to imprisonment for life within this state does not restore that person to the rights of a previous marriage or to the guardianship of a child, the issue of such a marriage.”
+Law § 58, a pardon does not reinstate rights related to a previous marriage or guardianship of a child from that marriage.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.